scottie-l/reading-notes/reading-notes-301/class-08.md

 - data wrangling (transform data from “raw” to another format)
 - string parsing (for example catch all URL GET parameters, capture text inside a set of parenthesis)
 - string replacement (for example, even during a code session using a common IDE to translate a Java or C# class in the respective JSON object — replace “;” with “,” make it - - - lowercase, avoid type declaration, etc.)
-- syntax highlightning, file renaming, packet sniffing and many other applications involving strings (where data need not be textual)
+- syntax highlighting, file renaming, packet sniffing and many other applications involving strings (where data need not be textual)

 ##### <b><a href = "https://regex101.com/">"Regexr 101"</a>